-Schools throw away a lot of trash, most of which goes to landfill.
-But what if some of the items we send to the landfill could go elsewhere instead?
-Almost half of school waste is organics like food and yard cuttings and around 30 percent is paper—we can do better!
+Schools produce a lot of waste each day, most of which is put in the trash and landfilled, incinerated or disposed of in the ocean.
+But what if this “trash” could go elsewhere instead?
+Almost half of school waste is organics like food and yard trimmings and around 30 percent is paper—we can do better!

-Recycling varies in different communities around the U.S. and the world, but it can include paper, plastics, glass, aluminum, and electronic waste.
-Many schools are also beginning composting programs for school lunch food, either collecting the food for on-site composting or sending it to a commercial composting center.
+Recycling varies in different communities around the U.S. and the world, but the common materials collected include paper, plastics, glass, and aluminum.
+Many schools are also collecting school lunch scraps and other compostable materials from the building to be composted onsite or hauled away to a commercial composting center.

-- Check the Green Strides portal from the Department of Education's Green Ribbon Schools program for updated resources from federal agencies and partners.
+- Check the Department of Education's Green Ribbon Schools program Green Strides portal for updated resources from federal agencies and partners.

-- Learn about a typical school’s waste composition and find resources for your own assessment at CalRecycles.
+- Use CalRecycle’s resources to learn about a typical school’s waste composition and resources for your own assessment.